sse-secure-systems/connaisseur/README.md

 Connaisseur is an admission controller for Kubernetes that integrates Image Signature Verification into a cluster, as a means to ensure that only valid images are being deployed.

+Have feedback?
+Feel free to [reach out to us](https://github.com/sse-secure-systems/connaisseur/discussions)!

 ## Contents

 - [Introduction](#introduction)